tobyweston/essential_acceptance_testing/manuscript/part1/business-value.md

 The idea of _business value_ is integral with the idea of acceptance testing.
 A user story is supposed to describe business value and an acceptance criteria is supposed to prove that value.
 But what is _business value_ really?

-I'm working on a section talking about what 'business value' actually is.
-It may go nowhere but I'm curious if it would be of interest to you?
-The question is: if stories are supposed to have business value, how can we define and measure this "value"?
-I suspect there's the idea of potential or speculative value as well as real value ($).
-I'm interested in exploring this and wonder if, as a peer group, we tend to do the former and never actually attempt to measure the success after delivery.

 ## Iterative vs incremental